 As against the commonplace view of words as the veridical representation of things, this section of the chapter invites consideration of how the “reality” of war is socially constructed.
 It takes as the object of its inquiry the asymmetric conflict between Israel and the Palestinians in Gaza during the summer of 2014 in which the ratio of Gazans killed to Israelis killed was greater than 10:1)

 What labels should be assigned to this fateful conflict?
 What descriptions should be provided and what stories told?
-Said Kenneth Burke, each such representation is also a misrepresentation that deflects attention from some features of an object as it knowingly reflects.
+Said Kenneth Burke, each such representation is also a misrepresentation that deflects attention from some features of an object it knowingly reflects.
 (Burke, 1966.)
 Much as I might treat as “hard fact” that killings took place, I cannot comprehend their totality and here must expand the scope or circumference of my inquiry with the help of others.

-It is at this point that “I” and the others become a we, and that our we becomes a social construction and a reality.
-What I learn is internalized and then objectivized—treated as a thing, reified, hypostatized—and then, together with other accounts, is externalized: what Peter Berger called ”the outpouring of human being on to the world.”(p.?)
+It is at this point that “I” and the others become a we, and that our social construction becomes a reality.
+What I learn is internalized and then objectivized—treated as a thing, reified, hypostatized—and then, together with other accounts, is externalized: what Peter Berger called ”the outpouring of human being on to the world.”
+(See Ch.
+2)

 That account is mediated, necessarily so, and the filterings provided by my sources and the sources on whom they depend is in the hands of powerful others—network executives, newspaper owners, internet providers, and the like, and it is in this sense that the language of power becomes the power of language.